bmx269/parrot/README.md

 ## Grid System

+Mothership Strappy includes Zen Grids http://zengrids.com/ and Susy http://susy.oddbird.net/ grid frameworks.
+These are both useful and approach the grid differently, depending on your needs, you may find one better then the other.

-Mothership Strappy includes Zen Grids http://zengrids.com/.
-This is required in the config.rb, and imported into the _grid.scss.
+Zen Grids is enabled by default, to change that uncomment the require susy from the config.rb and the _grid.scss.
 This is made this way so you can add you own grid framework if you like, while still following the structure of the css.

-This will need to be installed via the GEM file.
+The chosen grid framework will need to be installed via the GEM file.

+Zen Grids
 `gem install zen-grids`

+Susy
+`gem install susy`

 ## Media Queries

 Mothership Strappy includes Breakpoint https://github.com/canarymason/breakpoint to help you build your media queries in SASS.
+If you are using Susy for your grids, you do not need to enable this.
 This is called in the _grid.scss to ensure media queries are used in the grids as well as the rest of the theme.
+If you are using Susy, comment out the import at the top of the _grid.scss.

 This will need to be installed via the GEM file.